dindinet/kaldi-hugo-cms/site/content/_index.md

   styles:
     - text: The Northern style, taught in Chiang Mai, has a slower, more rhythmic style of approach.
     - text: The Southern style is more invigorating and is taught in the Wat Pho temple in Bangkok.
+origins:
+  heading: Origins of Thai Yoga Massage
+  text: >-
+    Thai yoga massage has its origins in ancient Indian traditions.
+The practice developed over 2,500 years ago by a physician named Jivaka Kumar Bhaccha, who was considered the father of Thai medicine.
+He was from northern India and said to be a friend and personal physician of the Buddha.

+    Jivaka Kumar Bhaccha combined the principles of Ayurveda, yoga, and traditional Chinese medicine to create a unique system of healing.
+Thai massage was originally practiced in temples and monasteries as a form of spiritual healing and meditation practice.
+Over time, it spread to the general population and became a popular form of massage in Thailand.
+Most of the knowledge was passed down orally from teacher to student to preserve the ancient techniques.

+    It is believed that this system arrived in Thailand around the same time as Buddhism.

 intro:
   heading: Everyone Can Benefit from Thai Yoga Massage
   text: >-